-The spatial operation to generate proximity information of a spatial object, for instances, phenomenon along linear features or polygon features in a three-dimensional space is defined as buffering analysis.
+3D buffering zone, of which the definition is an operation to generate proximity information of a spatial object, for instances, phenomenon along linear features or polygon features in a three-dimensional space.
 It is categorized as one of the 3D analytical solutions.
 In GIS, analytical tools are important for geographic analysis.
 User may want to know the shortest road from a place to another place, the distance between two places, or even the area of a housing estate.
-All these demands increase the need of the analysis tool in geographic information (Bernhardsen (1999); Gaiani, et al. (2001); Koh and Chen (1999); Zlatanova et al. (2002)).
+All these demands increase the need of the analysis tool in geographic information (Bernhardsen (1999); Gaiani, et. al (2001); Koh and Chen (1999); Zlatanova, et. al (2002)).
 Therefore, the geometrical modeling for buffering zone of the 3D solid object will be discussed in this research.
 In the section 2, each of the buffering objects will be studied in detailed (i.e. how to construct them geometrically) based on the geospatial primitives (point, line, and polygon.
 The approach of the buffering object for each of the primitives will be mentioned.
 All the mathematics that follows the expected buffering result will be highlighted.
 In the section 3, 3D solid buffering will be discussed, together with the approach and mathematics.
 The experiment and discussions will be mentioned in section 4.
 Section 5 concludes the research and research finding.

-2.0 PRIMITIVE OBJECTS
+2.0 3D BUFFERING FOR PRIMITIVES OF OBJECTS